 This features details of the redundancy process itself.
 This includes details more general to how the company is determining which roles are made redundant.

 Alternatives to redundancy

 The letter should include any alternatives to redundancy.
 This includes other roles available, as well as if they need to apply for a role.

 Date of consultation

-If there you’re considering collective redundancy, the letter should clearly state when the consultation will take place.
-If possible, this should include whether a final decision will occur within the meeting or after it.
+If you’re considering collective redundancy, the letter should clearly state when the consultation will take place.
+If possible, you should outline when you will make a decision - this will need to happen after the final consultation meeting.

 The letter should conclude with how the employee can find additional information, including details of EAPs or contacting representatives.

 If nothing else, employers must provide information on how their management can support employees during the process.

 ACAS procedures outline what employers should include in an at risk of redundancy letter.

 A job at risk of redundancy letter should include: